 Resizing for Printing

 First, let me emphasize that making larger or smaller images from your file should be left to the printer.
 Most fine art photographers currently print using Lightroom, which has very sophisticated printing capabilities.
-Outside printing services may or may not use Lightroom, but will provide the best print if you follow the same basic concepts in cropping your images.
+Outside printing services may or may not use Lightroom, but will still provide the best print if you follow the same basic concepts in cropping your images.